 Community Property

-For example, if the caller bought a car before tying the knot but later used marital funds to make the improvements—for parts or paint or that sort of thing—that added value becomes a shared asset.
+For example, if one spouse bought a car before tying the knot but later used marital funds to make improvements—for parts, paint, or that sort of thing—then that added value becomes a shared asset.

-The presumption is that even while he was working on the cars, his spouse is also there, providing material support.
-She may not have actually changed a carburetor, but she still played a part.
+The presumption is that even while working, the spouse is also there, providing material support.
 As such, it also becomes community property.

 Related Reading: Can You File For Bankruptcy During a Divorce?